fury-gl/fury/docs/source/posts/2023/2023-06-12-week-2-joaodellagli.rst

 |   return false;
 | }

-This slight difference is significant: while in Allocate2D the program immediatly fails, in Allocate3D the function is simply returned
+This slight difference is significant: while in Allocate2D the program immediately fails, in Allocate3D the function is simply returned
 **false**, with its error pushed to vtkErrorMacro.
 I could have realised that earlier if I were using vtkErrorMacro, but this contrastant implementation made it harder for me and my mentors to realise what was happening.